Epicuticular wax

 The epicuticular wax produced by Dudleya brittonii has the highest ultraviolet light (UV) reflectivity of any known naturally occurring biological substance.

 Epicuticular wax is a waxy coating which covers the outer surface of the plant cuticle in land plants.
 It may form a whitish film or bloom on leaves, fruits and other plant organs.
 Chemically, it consists of hydrophobic organic compounds, mainly straight-chain aliphatic hydrocarbons with or without a variety of substituted functional groups.
-The main functions of the epicuticular wax are to decrease surface wetting and moisture loss.
+The epicuticular wax decreases surface wetting and moisture loss.
 Other functions include reflection of ultraviolet light, assisting in the formation of an ultra-hydrophobic and self-cleaning surface and acting as an anti-climb surface.